-August 2020 (cont'd) Loan loss provisions should be created in full under restructured retail and SME loans until 1 July 2021.
-Banks are entitled to delay loan loss provisioning until 1 April 2021 for corporate loans restructured due to the coronavirus pandemic and to maintain the quality assessment as of 1 January 2020 if collateral is classified into I or II category.
-Until 2022 banks are allowed not to apply risk weight add-ons to FX loans issued to manufacturers of pharmaceuticals medical products and equipment.
+RCy HCW3 HOIH the Russian infancial market 10 August 2020: The Bank of Russia reduced risk weight add-ons for unsecured consumer loans in rubles issued starting 1 September 2020.
+The changes will mostly apply to borrowers with lower levels of PTI.
+The Bank of Russia extended the following temporary regulatory forbearance measures until 31 December 2020: • (i) Banks are allowed not to accrue loan loss provisions and not to calculate the borrower's PTI for retail borrowers whose financial situation has worsened following the pandemic, as well as for restructured loans (both under Federal Law No. 106- FZ and in-house programmes); (ii) Banks are allowed not to apply risk weight add-ons to retail loans if the borrowers have a confirmed COVID-19 case; (iii) Banks are allowed not to accrue loan loss provisions for SME loans restructured due to the August 2020 coronavirus pandemic and to maintain the quality assessment as of 1 February 2020.
+Loan loss provisions should be created in full under restructured retail and SME loans until 1 July 2021.
+Banks are entitled to delay loan loss provisioning until 1 April 2021 for corporate loans restructured due to the coronavirus pandemic and to maintain the quality assessment as of 1 January 2020 if collateral is classified into I or II category. • Until 2022 banks are allowed not to apply risk weight add-ons to FX loans issued to manufacturers of pharmaceuticals, medical products and equipment.
 Risk weights for investments in FX debt securities of such organisations are also set free from the add-ons made during the above-mentioned period.
-July 2020 24 July 2020: The Bank of Russia approved a fast-track implementation of credit risk assessment approach under Basel III standard for mortgage loans.
+24 July 2020: The Bank of Russia approved a fast-track implementation of credit risk assessment approach under Basel III standard for mortgage loans.
 Risk weights are set in the range from 20% to 100% depending on the values of LTV and PTI ratios (earlier, risk ratios were set in the 35-100% range).
-Temporary regulatory easing: To stimulate the activity during the recovery period and afterwards the risk weight for investments in subordinated debt on non-financial organizations (including perpetual) will be reduced from 150% to 100% till mid-2025.
-To stimulate banks to settle problem loans of systemically important companies through a compensation or share pledge (a debt/equity swap) the Bank of Russia will lower the risk weight for investments in equity of systemically important companies received under the abovementioned arrangements from 150% to 100% till mid-2022.
-May 2020 14 May 2020: The Bank of Russia launched long-term 1-month and 1-year ruble repo auctions.
-12 May 2020: The State Duma adopted a bill in the second reading to increase the maximum amount of insurance compensation for individuals' deposits in some cases to Rub 10 mln.
-April 2020 6 April 2020: Fine-tuning repo auction in the amount of Rub 500 bln.
-3 April 2020: The Bank of Russia cancelled add-ons to risk weights for mortgage loans and loans for construction co-funding granted in rubles before 1 April 2020.
-March 2020 20 March 2020: Temporary regulatory forbearance: The Bank of Russia decided to postpone several amendments to the regulation of credit institutions, incl. the introduction o the large exposures concentration ratio (N30) until 1 January 2022.
-The Bank of Russia reduced risk-weight add-ons for mortgage loans and loans for construction co-funding with downpayment from 15 to 20% granted in rubles from 1 April 2020 from 100 to 20-80 p.p. depending on the PTI ratio.
+Temporary regulatory easing: July 2020 • To stimulate the activity during the recovery period and afterwards the risk weight for investments in subordinated debt of non-financial organizations (including perpetual) will be reduced from 150% to 100% till mid-2025. • To stimulate banks to settle problem loans of systemically important companies through a compensation or share pledge (a debt/equity swap) the Bank of Russia will lower the risk weight for investments in equity of systemically important companies received under the abovementioned arrangements from 150% to 100% till mid-2022.
+20 March 2020: Temporary regulatory forbearance: • The Bank of Russia decided to postpone several amendments to the regulation of credit institutions, incl. the introduction of March 2020 the large exposures concentration ratio (N30) until 1 January 2022. • The Bank of Russia reduced risk-weight add-ons for mortgage loans and loans for construction co-funding with downpayment from 15 to 20% granted in rubles from 1 April 2020 from 100 to 20-80 p.p. depending on the PTI ratio.